jagarapuRadhaKrishna/NETFLIX-MOVIES-ANAYLSIS-DASHBOARD/README.md

 # HOW TO ACCESS THE DASHBOARD:

 1. Download or clone this repository.
-2.Open the Tableau file (.twb or .twbx).
+2. Open the Tableau file (.twb or .twbx).
-3.Explore the interactive dashboard.
+3. Explore the interactive dashboard.